-It’s like today’s marketers have to play their own version of customer Clue.
+More and more companies are guiding their prospects through the customer journey with an omnichannel marketing strategy.
 When the path to purchase can start or end at any time, in any location, on any device, it’s becoming more necessary for businesses to provide a seamless user experience across them all.

 What is omnichannel marketing?

 What used to be a one or two-stop shop is now a journey that spans days, times, locations, and channels.
 And those channels aren’t strictly technological ones.
-They can be newspapers or trade magazines or catalogs in the mail.
+They can be newspapers, trade magazines, or catalogs in the mail.
 They can be your storefront, word of mouth, or an outbound ad like a billboard.

-If the idea of completely overhauling your marketing strategy to create a seamless cross-channel experience sounds overwhelming to you, then start small by building a single, omni-channel campaign that focuses on responding to a customer need, like the team at the Camuto Group did.
+If the idea of completely overhauling your marketing strategy to create a seamless multichannel experience sounds overwhelming, then start small by building a single, omnichannel campaign that focuses on responding to a customer need, like the team at the Camuto Group did.

 The trench coat above was a big hit with Camuto’s customers, but there was one problem: The communications team heard from a retailer that buyers kept losing the belt.